parsiya/eslinter/README.md

 4. Run `gradlew bigjar` to build it.
 Then test it in Burp.
 5. Create a pull request.
 Please mention what has been modified.

-### Debugging
+### Diagnostics
 Set `"debug": true` in the config file to see debug messages.
 These messages are useful when you are testing a single file in Burp Repeater.
+This is different from debugging the extension explained below.

+### Debugging
-See the following blog post to see how you can debug Java burp extensions in [Visual Studio Code][vscode-website].
-The instructions can be adapted to other IDE/editors.
+See the following blog post to see how you can debug Java Burp extensions in [Visual Studio Code][vscode-website].
+The instructions can be adapted to use in other IDEs/editors.

 * https://parsiya.net/blog/2019-12-02-developing-and-debugging-java-burp-extensions-with-visual-studio-code/